Rampage (1987 film): American theatrical delay and 1992 Miramax cut

 It was originally scheduled to be theatrically released in the United States during mid-February 1988, but this release date never came to fruition.
 Plans for the film's domestic theatrical release were shelved when producer DEG (De Laurentiis Entertainment Group) went bankrupt in August 1988.
 The film was unreleased in North America for five years.
 During that time, director Friedkin reedited the film, and changed the ending (with Reece no longer committing suicide in jail) before its US release in October 1992.
 The European video versions usually feature the film's original 1987 ending.
 The original cut of the film has a 1987 copyright date in the credits, while the later cut has a 1992 copyright date, and includes new distributor Miramax's logo at the beginning, instead of DEG's.
 The 1992 cut lists Miramax Film Corporation as the copyright holder in the credits, while De Laurentiis Entertainment Group is listed as the copyright holder in the credits of the original cut.
 The original cut also has the standard disclaimer in the credits about the events and characters being fictitious, unlike the later cut, which has a customized disclaimer, mentioning that it was partly inspired by real events.
-When it is announced at the end of the 1992 cut that Reece is eligible for parole, it is said that he has served four years at a Californian mental health facility, and that the parole hearing is in eight months.
+When it is announced at the end of the 1992 cut that Reece is eligible for parole, it is said that he has served four years at a Californian mental health facility, and that the parole hearing is in six months.
 This would place Reece's potential release date as being in 1992, when the second cut was released.
 The original cut ends on a less ominous note, showing the husband of one of Reece's victims at a fair with his son following Reece's suicide.